 - A content type defines a set of properties, for example, page name and publish date, where editors enter content.

 - A content is an instance of the .NET class defining the content type.
 When a content item is edited, values are assigned to the properties, and stored in the database.

 - The controller and view fetches the stored property values and renders the output.

 - A template can be associated with the content type, to render the output in a certain context

 During website initialization, the synchronization engine in Optimizely scans and validates available content types and properties created in code, or from the CMS admin view.
-The bin folder is scanned for .NET classes inheriting PageData .
-For each of the classes found, a page type is created.
-For all public properties on the class, a corresponding property on the page type is created.
+The bin folder is scanned for .NET classes decorated with

 The synchronization merges the settings stored in the database (from admin view) with settings defined in code.
 If the settings conflict, the database setting values take precedence.
 This means that any settings saved through the admin view will override settings defined in code.
 See Synchronization.

-Properties store and present data for content in a page type.
+Properties store and present data for content in a content type.
 Properties are added in code, and can be accessed using inline expressions, in markup or in code-behind.
 The property data type dictates the kind of values that can be entered or rendered.
-Episerver comes with a set of built-in property types, and you can also define your own.
+CMS comes with a set of built-in property types, and you can also define your own.
 See Properties.

-Pages are created by editors, and based on a specific page type.
-Pages build up the page tree structure in edit view.
-Information (both content and meta data) that is saved on a page instance, is stored in the Optimizely CMS database.
+Content instance are normally created by editors, and based on a specific content type.
+CMS are normally structured so pages are within a page tree structure while assets (media and blocks) are stored in a asset structure in edit view.
+Each content item can also have an instance specific asset folder with assets that are only for that content instance.
+Information (both content and meta data) that is saved on a content instance, is stored in the CMS database.